adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-directory-structure.md

 ```

 ## The `server.ts` file
 The `server.ts` is the entry point for booting the application and starting the HTTP server.
 If required, you can also start the HTTP server by running this file directly.
-However, do make sure to compile the TypeScript source to Javascript first.
+However, do make sure to compile the TypeScript source to JavaScript first.
 For example:

 ```sh
 node ace build